When Your Child Needs Emergency Surgery

 Before your child's surgery, the following may occur:

 - You'll meet with the surgeon.
-He or she will explain why your child needs surgery and discuss any risks and complications.
-You'll need to sign a consent form to give permission for your child to have surgery.
+He or she will explain why your child needs surgery.
+The surgeon will talk with you about risks and possible complications.
+You'll need to sign a consent form.
+This is to give permission for your child to have surgery.

 - You'll meet with the anesthesiologist.
-This is a doctor with training to give anesthesia.
-There are different types of anesthesia, but your child will likely receive general anesthesia.
-This medication causes your child to fall asleep and not feel pain during surgery.
-You may need to sign a separate consent form before your child can receive anesthesia.
+This is a doctor trained to give anesthesia.
+There are different types of anesthesia.
+Your child will likely have general anesthesia.
+This medicine causes your child to fall asleep and not feel pain during surgery.
+You may need to sign a separate consent form for your child to have anesthesia.

 During emergency surgery